tari-project/tari/docs/src/branching_releases.md

 ### Development releases

-A developer writes a new feature `Feature-Y`.
-It is written behind a feature gate.
-They merge this new feature into `development`.
-They now want to run this feature on the `Esme` test network.
-They create a disposable release branch in the name of the version that will be tagged with the preface `testnet` and incrementing the number at the end of the `pre` version `testnet-1.55-pre.5`.
-Once any upgrade related changes are made such as incrementing the version through different crates, the developer will then tag the version `v1.55.0-pre.5`.
-The branch can be merged back into development, and the branch deleted.
+A developer created a new feature which was added behind a feature gate.
+They merged it into the `development` environment and want to test it on the `Esme` test network.
+To do this, they created a temporary branch named `testnet-1.55-pre.5` and made any necessary changes such as upgrading the version.
+Once complete, they tagged the version as `v1.55.0-pre.5`.
+The branch can be merged back into development, and then deleted.
-This new tag will trigger the release CI to compile Tari applications with the flag `TARI_NETWORK=esme` which will enable all development feature gates.
+By tagging this new version, it will prompt the release CI to compile Tari applications with the `TARI_NETWORK=esme` flag enabled, which allows all development feature gates to be utilized.

 Developers can perform this process as often and as many times as they want.